Voltaic314/ExcelFormulaParser/README.md

 ### Current Work

-    Developing features to provide analytical insights into formula components.
+    - Developing features to provide analytical insights into formula components.
+    - Need to work on implementing absolute cell reference support into our structure.
+Shouldn't be too hard but will take time as everything relies on this class.

 ## installation